amplify-holding/master_api_key/README.md

 This gem will provide an API to create API Keys and revoke API access.

 In addition, it provides basic authorization with controller groups.
-With controller groups, you can seperate your APIs into logical packages or products.
+With controller groups, you can separate your APIs into logical packages or products.

 For example, you can have an AdminController and UserController under the "Users" group or a MapsControllers, LocationsController, TrafficController under the "Maps" group.